We wanted to start the new year by looking at some of the best Link Building tools.

 Looking for new Link opportunities?
 This feature keeps you updated on the sites that link to your competitors and not linking to you.
 How’s that important, though?
 Your competitor may be getting linked to from a reputable site but that doesn’t guarantee the site will be willing to link to you.
 However, if two or more of your competitors secure backlinks from that site, chances are you’ll also get accepted.

-SEMrush is another all-in-one SEO tool for keyword research, competitor analysis, backlink audit, link building, etc. It’s a trusted tool with a customer base of more than 5,000,000 plus over 1000 media companies the world-over.
+SEMrush is another Industry leading all-in-one SEO toolkit for keyword research, competitor analysis, backlink audit, link building, etc. It’s a trusted tool with a customer base of more than 5,000,000 plus over 1000 media companies the world-over.

 Semrush and Ahrefs are the two heavy hitters when it comes to the SEO tools marketplace and if you have the budget then get both.